CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Image: VALUA VITALY | Shutterstock

-We’ve all heard those adorable early sounds newborns make, when they’re wide-eyed and excited.
+We’ve all heard those adorable early newborn sounds, when they’re wide-eyed and excited.
 It’s like they’re trying to tell us something but just can’t find the words.
-These adorable baby cooing noises are often met with smiles, kisses and imitations, but they also serve a pretty big role in your child’s language and speech development.
-So, what exactly is baby cooing and why does it happen?
-And when do babies start cooing?
-Keep reading as two pediatricians break down everything to know.
+These delightful baby cooing noises are often met with smiles, kisses and imitations, but they also serve a pretty big role in your child’s language and speech development.

 When Do Babies Start Cooing?